secintic/ClosestPair/README.md

 Algorithm running time: O(n(logn)^m-1) ; m is the number of dimension.
 It is assumed as constant.

 Limitations:
-1. Filename should be written in to main class.
+1. Filename should be written to main class.
 2. Only reads from '.tsv files'.

 Algorithm --> Divide and Conquer: